 which is Equation 3.13.

-Motion of a MotorboatA motorboat is traveling at a constant velocity of 5.0 m/s when it starts to decelerate to arrive at the dock.
-Its acceleration is . (a) What is the velocity function of the motorboat? (b) At what time does the velocity reach zero? (c) What is the position function of the motorboat? (d) What is the displacement of the motorboat from the time it begins to decelerate to when the velocity is zero? (e) Graph the velocity and position functions.
+Motion of a MotorboatA motorboat is traveling at a constant velocity of 5.0 m/s when it starts to accelerate opposite to the motion to arrive at the dock.
+Its acceleration is . (a) What is the velocity function of the motorboat? (b) At what time does the velocity reach zero? (c) What is the position function of the motorboat? (d) What is the displacement of the motorboat from the time it begins to accelerate opposite to the motion to when the velocity is zero? (e) Graph the velocity and position functions.

 Strategy(a) To get the velocity function we must integrate and use initial conditions to find the constant of integration. (b) We set the velocity function equal to zero and solve for t. (c) Similarly, we must integrate to find the position function and use initial conditions to find the constant of integration. (d) Since the initial position is taken to be zero, we only have to evaluate the position function at the time when the velocity is zero.

-SolutionWe take t = 0 to be the time when the boat starts to decelerate.
+SolutionWe take t = 0 to be the time when the boat starts to accelerate opposite to the motion.

 - From the functional form of the acceleration we can solve Equation 3.18 to get v(t): At t = 0 we have v(0) = 5.0 m/s = 0 + C1, so C1 = 5.0 m/s or .

-- Solve Equation 3.19: At t = 0, we set x(0) = 0 = x0, since we are only interested in the displacement from when the boat starts to decelerate.
+- Solve Equation 3.19: At t = 0, we set x(0) = 0 = x0, since we are only interested in the displacement from when the boat starts to accelerate opposite to the motion.
 We have Therefore, the equation for the position is

 - Since the initial position is taken to be zero, we only have to evaluate the position function at the time when the velocity is zero.
 This occurs at t = 6.3 s.
 Therefore, the displacement is